Walter W. Law: Career

 Law originally found a job as a traveling carpet salesman.
 He continued until he discovered that his employer was misrepresenting domestic rugs as being imported and was also charging premium prices.
 His next employer, an outfitter of steamships and hotels, went out of business in the 1860s, when the American Civil War affected the business.
 Law struggled through unemployment, and even while working, pay was low.
 At one point, Law was employed at a store and was making eight dollars a week.

 Later on, Law contacted William Sloane, head of W. & J. Sloane.
 Sloane hired him more out of kindness than need for employees.
 In 1866, at the age of 29, Law began work under Sloane with wages of $1 a day.
 After four years of employment, Walter Law became a partner in the company and later became a trustee for life.
-Originally Law mostly worked in mostly retail, but with the Civil War, wholesale demands increased, and Law's time spent working in wholesale increased until he became devoted to it exclusively.
+Originally, Law mostly worked in retail, but with the Civil War, wholesale demands increased, and Law's time spent working in wholesale increased until he became devoted to it exclusively.

 Law first came to Yonkers due to him marketing the products of the Alexander Smith & Sons Carpet Company in Yonkers for the manufacture of moquette carpets.
 Walter Law increased the business of Sloane's wholesale department by securing their account; he eventually became a stockholder and member of the Yonkers company's board of directors.
 Law and his wife moved to Hillcrest, at 354 Palisade Avenue in Yonkers, making it easier for him to service the Smith account.
 He later became a vice president of W. & J. Sloane, and also joined its board of directors.